ajsmit/Intro_R_Official/docs/08-mapping.md

 # OR
 sst <- MUR

-# The colour pallette we will use for ocean temperature
+# The colour palette we will use for ocean temperature
 cols11 <- c("#004dcd", "#0068db", "#007ddb", "#008dcf", "#009bbc",
             "#00a7a9", "#1bb298", "#6cba8f", "#9ac290", "#bec99a")
 ```